The number of string C-groups of high rank: Introduction

 String C-group representations (or string C-groups for short) of a group $G$ consist of the group $G$ and an ordered set $S$ of generators of $G$ that are all involutions and that satisfy two properties called the string property and the intersection property (see Section~\ref{Cgroups} for the definitions).
 As observed in~\cite{arp}, string C-groups are in one-to-one correspondence with abstract regular polytopes.
 Starting from an abstract regular polytope, one can choose a flag of the polytope and obtain from it a set of involutory automorphisms that generate the group of automorphisms of the polytope.
 In the other direction, the usual way to reconstruct an abstract regular polytope from a string C-group is to use the so-called Tits algorithm, introduced by Jacques Tits in~\cite{Tits57}.
 String C-groups are also interesting in the study of the subgroup structure of Coxeter groups as they are smooth quotients of Coxeter groups with a linear diagram.

-By definition, string C-groups give {\em independent generating sets} of the group $G$, meaning that for each $x\in S$, $x\not\in \langle S\setminus \{x\}\rangle$.
-The largest size (also called the rank of the string C-group) of a set of such generators for a group $G$, seen as a permutation group of degree $n$, is known to be $n-1$ by a result due to Whiston~\cite{Whiston2000} where he also shows that an independent generating set of size $n-1$ necessarily generates the whole symmetric group $S_n$.
-One of these generating sets is the well known set of generators $\{(i,i+1): i \in \{1, \ldots, n-1\}\}$ consisting of consecutive transpositions.
+The number of generators is the \emph{rank} of the string C-group.
+It is easy to see that the string generators form an independent generating set for the group $G$.
+The size of a minimal generating set for a permutation group of degree $n$ is at most $n-1$, a result of Whiston~\cite{Whiston2000} who shows that an independent generating set of size $n-1$ necessarily generates the whole symmetric group $S_n$.
+A string C-group of rank $n-1$ for $S_n$ can be obtained by taking the well known set of generators $\{(i,i+1): i \in \{1, \ldots, n-1\}\}$ consisting of consecutive transpositions.
 It was already known by Moore~\cite{Moore1896} and together with $S_n$, it gives a string C-group of maximal rank of $S_n$.
 This string C-group corresponds to the $(n-1)$-simplex.

-In 2010, Fernandes and Leemans started working on string C-groups of high rank of $S_n$.
+In 2010, Fernandes and Leemans started working on string C-groups of high rank for $S_n$.
 They looked at the classification of all string C-groups of $S_n$ for $5\leq n \leq 9$ available in~\cite{LVatlas}.
 These data suggested the following three theorems proved in~\cite{fl}.
 In the first theorem, they proved that the group $S_n$ has, up to isomorphism and duality, a unique string C-group of rank $n-1$ for $n\geq 5$.
 It is Moore's representation mentioned above.
 In the second theorem, they proved that $S_n$ has, up to isomorphism and duality, a unique string C-group of rank $n-2$ for $n\geq 7$.
-Finally, in the third theorem, they proved that for $n\geq 4$, the group $S_n$ has string C-group of rank $r$ for each $3\leq r\leq n-1$.
+Finally, in the third theorem, they proved that for $n\geq 4$, the group $S_n$ has string C-groups of rank $r$ for each $3\leq r\leq n-1$.

 In 2011, together with Mixer, they started looking at alternating groups $A_n$ and managed to produce string C-groups of rank $\lfloor (n-1)/2 \rfloor$ for $n\geq 12$~\cite{flm,flm2}.
 They then conjectured that these representations are of the highest possible rank for $A_n$ when $n\geq 12$.
 They also pushed the classifications of string C-groups further to obtain all string C-groups of $S_n$ for $n\leq 14$ (see Table~\ref{sn} where the numbers of such representations are given for ranks $n-k$ with $1\leq k\leq 6$ and $5\leq n\leq 16$).